folutade/KnowThatYouAnointed/content/posts/the-party.md

 * Given his background and spiritual perspective, Lecrae seems to be the perfect person to provide Kendrick with a perspective on whether Kendrick should rely on prayer or use violence to improve society.

-* It is also notable that prior to the release of “Watch the Party Die”, Lecrae released a [podcast episode](https://youtu.be/y2ZC1FEk87Q?si=syqzXoAhmBaRGzAv) in which he discussed the battle between Kendrick and Drake.
+* It is also notable that prior to the release of “Watch the Party Die,” Lecrae released a [podcast episode](https://youtu.be/y2ZC1FEk87Q?si=syqzXoAhmBaRGzAv) in which he discussed the battle between Kendrick and Drake.

-  * In the podcast episode, Lecrae accepted that rap battles as an established part of hip hop culture.
+  * In the podcast episode, Lecrae accepted that rap battles are an established part of hip hop culture.
 Since Lecrae grew up with hip hop culture, he was reluctant to criticize rap battles in and of themselves.

   * Lecrae also acknowledged that Kendrick was providing Drake with some feedback that he probably needed to hear.

      *We all need friends like Kendrick who are willing to tell us about ourselves.
 I never want to have to run into somebody in a rap battle to tell me the truth about myself.*

-  * However, Lecrae did express his concern that the way that Kendrick and Drake approached the rap battle (and to some extent how most rappers approach rap battles) demonstrates an unhealthy attempt to build their own sense of value and self-worth based on their ability to beat down another person.
+  * However, Lecrae did express his concern that the way Kendrick and Drake approached the rap battle (and to some extent how most rappers approach rap battles) demonstrates an unhealthy attempt to build their own sense of value and self-worth based on their ability to beat down another person.

 {{< /details >}}